 The practical implication is that the structure of practice matters more than the quantity.
 Fifteen minutes of spaced retrieval distributed over a week produces more durable learning than an hour of massed re-reading on a single evening.
 This finding has been replicated across subjects, age groups, and types of knowledge, from vocabulary learning in language classes to procedural skills in mathematics and science (Soderstrom & Bjork, 2015).

-One of the most practically significant implications of Bjork's framework is that it reveals the gap between performance and learning.
-Performance is observable: it is what a student can do right now, in this lesson, under current conditions.
-Learning is the durable change in knowledge or skill that persists over time and transfers to new contexts.
+One of the clearest points in Bjork's framework is the gap between performance and learning.
+Performance is what a learner can do right now, in this lesson, under current conditions.
+Learning is a lasting change in knowledge or skill that holds over time and transfers to new contexts.
 Performance during a lesson correlates poorly with long-term learning (Soderstrom & Bjork, 2015).

-This means that the signals teachers typically use to assess whether students have learned something are unreliable.
-A student who can answer questions fluently during a lesson has high retrieval strength for the material right now.
+This means that the signals teachers typically use to assess whether learners have learned something are unreliable.
+A learner who can answer questions fluently during a lesson has high retrieval strength for the material right now.
 That high retrieval strength may reflect genuine high storage strength (Quadrant 1: excellent), or it may reflect the recent exposure to the material (Quadrant 3: fragile).
-The teacher cannot tell from the in-class performance which quadrant the student is in.
+The teacher cannot tell from the in-class performance which quadrant the learner is in.

-The converse is equally important.
-A student who struggles to answer a retrieval question three weeks after the lesson is not necessarily in Quadrant 4 (genuine gap requiring reteaching).
-They may be in Quadrant 2 (high storage, low retrieval), and a brief retrieval practice event will restore access quickly.
-Teachers who treat every retrieval failure as evidence of insufficient learning will over-reteach, which is time-inefficient and misses the opportunity to use the retrieval failure itself as a productive learning event.
+The opposite point matters just as much.
+A learner who struggles to answer a retrieval question three weeks after the lesson is not always in Quadrant 4 (genuine gap requiring reteaching).
+They may be in Quadrant 2 (high storage, low retrieval), where a short retrieval practice event can restore access quickly.

 Formative assessment connects to a wider framework.
 Good assessment finds temporary and real learning gaps.
 Asking learners to recall knowledge tests them better than testing straight after teaching (Bjork & Bjork, 2011).